AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

           git push
 </pre>

 The biggest problem with these workflows is **debugging** them.
 You can help yourself by putting in lots of steps and using the [GitHub interface](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/viewing-workflow-run-history) to see what works (or fails).
-If you have any problems beyond that, I suggest searching stackoverflow.
+If you have any problems beyond that, I suggest searching Stackoverflow.

 ### The shell script
 I use _[latexmk](https://ctan.org/pkg/latexmk/?lang=en)_ to simplify the process of building the PDF from the latex source. _latexmk_ will iteratively run LaTeX until the document compiles and so is ideally suited to headless tasks like this.